brianMutea/JsBootcamp_Counter/README.md

 if the value in the button is `+10` it should take the previous value in the `<h1>` tag and increment 10 to it. this is also what should happen if the `+20` button is clicked.
 The previous value should be taken and 20 added onto it.

-__NOTE:__ Stick to the function approach because that is what we covered today and it would suite you best if you deeply understood functions.
+**NOTE:** Stick to the function approach because that is what we covered today and it would suite you best if you deeply understood functions.

-# Advanced Assignment
+# Advanced task

 ## Heads or Tails

-For those of you who feel the challenge above is a basic assignment and you completed it within a split second here is some juice.
+If you feel the challenge above is a basic assignment and you completed it within a split second here is some juice.

 Create a heads or tails game that will be played by a real person and a computer.